Technologicat/mcpyrate/README.md

 Obviously, if you want to expand just one layer with the second expander, use its `visit_once` method instead of `visit`.
 (And if you do that, you'll need to decide if you should keep the `Done` marker - to prevent further expansion in that subtree - or discard it and grab the real AST from its `body` attribute.)

 Finally, note that if you're going to quasiquote a tree after advanced hackery, it's a good idea to get rid of AST markers first, since (at least currently) those can't be astified.
 See [`mcpyrate.markers.delete_markers`](mcpyrate/markers.py) to do that recursively.
-(Astification is the internal mechanism that produces the quoted AST, see [`mcpyrate.quotes.astify`](mcpyrate/quotes.py), if curious.)
+(Astification is the internal mechanism that produces the quoted AST; if curious, see [`mcpyrate.quotes.astify`](mcpyrate/quotes.py).)

 ## Debugging